Part A Hospitalization

 Part C is run by private insurance companies and is referred to as an MAPD (Medicare Advantage Prescription Drug plan)

-No referrals required, the physicians are in the provider book and you can see anyone in the book.
-In Nevada monthly premiums range from $35-$140 per month depending upon the carrier.
+PPO No referrals required, see any physician as long as they take the plan.
+In Nevada monthly premiums range from $0-130 per month depending upon the carrier.

 If you go out of network, the cost sharing is greater than staying in network.
 Some plans have a deductible and additional maximum out of pocket for seeing non-network providers.
-Some plans have nationwide networks.
+These plans also have nationwide networks.

 Medicare Advantage plans are run by insurance companies and the plans are based on the county where you live.
 If you move out of the home county, you must change your plan.